izonit/sillyapple/README.md

 # Silly Apple

-A brief description of the bot and what it does.
+A brief description of the Discord bot and what it does.

 </div>
 <br />